What is meant by diversity?

 A diverse company is one where there’s a healthy mix of people from different backgrounds, whether that be in terms of race, education, or beliefs.

 When we talk about diversity in the workplace, we tend to think predominantly about ethnicity and gender, although these are just the most surface-level, physical forms of diversity.

-But true diversity covers all sorts of aspects...
+But what is diversity, and what is its scope?
+True diversity covers all sorts of aspects...

 Types of diversity

 - Sexual orientation

 - Socio-economic status

 - Personality type